aws-amplify/docs/js/tutorials/building-react-native-apps/index.md

 </View>
 ```

-To test, save the changes, run `npm run android` or `npm run ios` to launch your app.
+To test, save the changes, run `expo start` to launch your app.
 Then try the UI element that calls your API.

 Learn more about the AWS Amplify API feature uses [Amazon API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) and [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
 {: .callout .callout--info}